Bedrock-OSS/bedrock-wiki/docs/commands/scoreboard-timers.md

     - `lagClear`
     - `speedEffect`
 - **` ticks `** on this objective we define all the intervals for our events and also run our scoreboard timer.
-    - `2h` interval (static score 144000)
+    - ` 2h` interval (static score 144000)
     - `10m` interval (static score 12000)
     - `30s` interval (static score 600)
-    - `timer` timer (variable score n+1)
+    - `timer` clock (variable score n+1)

 - **Command 1:** this command adds +1 score every tick to FakePlayer name `timer` indicating a tick has passed in the game.
-This is basically our scoreboard timer which we will use for all the repeating events on our world.
+This is basically our scoreboard timer/clock which we will use for all the repeating events on our world.

 - **Command 2:** here we copy `timer` score to all our events using the ` * ` wildcard selector.
 This will allow us to perform operations to determine if the interval has been reached to run the commands for that particular event.
 Example:
     - If `timer` score is 1200 that means 1200 game ticks have passed.